-Brandley Hemlock will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
+Gracilis Hemlock will grow to be about 5 feet tall at maturity, with a spread of 5 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
-It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.
+It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.

-This shrub does best in full sun to partial shade.
+This shrub performs well in both full sun and full shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type, but has a definite preference for acidic soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.